theweebcoders/CommercialBreaker/README.md

 ## Cut videos at Commercial breaks (AKA CommercialBreaker)

-**If you are using this tool to make a Toonami Channel with DizqueTV, we recommend you run just use this through the GUI.
+**If you are using this tool to make a Toonami Channel with DizqueTV or Tunarr, we recommend you run just use this through the GUI.
 It's much easier and will save you a lot of time.
 As it possible weeks* (See FAQ for more info) to run this on a large library.**

 This tool will cut your videos at the black frames, at the intros given by PlexTimestamps, or chapter markers (if you have them), so you can insert commercials and bumps between the breaks.